timescale/docs/api/alter_table_compression.md

 ## Sample usage

 Configure a hypertable that ingests device data to use compression.
-Here, because we will often query the hypertable about a specific device or set of devices, we segment the compression using the `device_id` for greater performance.
+Here, if the hypertable is often queried about a specific device or set of devices, the compression should be segmented using the `device_id` for greater performance.

 ```sql
 ALTER TABLE metrics SET (timescaledb.compress, timescaledb.compress_orderby = 'time DESC', timescaledb.compress_segmentby = 'device_id');